Jacques Davidts

 Jacques Davidts is a Canadian film and television screenwriter.
 He is best known as the writer of Polytechnique (2009), for which he won a Genie Award for Best Original Screenplay at the 30th Genie Awards in 2010.

 He was born in Liège, Belgium, and raised in Saint-Eustache, Quebec.
-He has also been a writer for the Ici Radio-Canada Télé series Les Parent.
+He has also been a writer for the Ici Radio-Canada Télé series The Parent Family.